ventsyv/PatternExpander/README.md

 	Pattern: [123[a-c]]
 	Result: 1a, 2a, 3a, 1b, 2b, 3b, 1c, 2c, 3c

+### Escape character
+To include special characters such as `[ ]` and `-` in your pattern you have to escape them.
+This is done with the `/` character

+	Pattern: "abcd/[e"
+	Result: "abcd[e"

+	Pattern: "abcd/]"
+	Result:  "abcd]"

+You do not need to escape the range (`-`) character in static portions of the stiring.
+For example:

+	Pattern: "a-bcd"
+	Result:  "a-bcd"

+	Pattern: "a/bcd"
+	Result:  "a/bcd"

+You do need to escape the escape character (`/`) in the next character is a reserved character.
+For example:

+	Pattern: a//[1-3]
+	Result:  a/1, a/2, a/3

+Inside groups, you need to escape the range (`-`) symbol:

+	Pattern: [a/-b]
+	Result:  a, -, b

+### Quotes
+Quotes are used to denote static sections.
+They can be useful when you have a section that contains a lot of special characters.
+Be aware that when running from the shell, you'll need to escape those.
+Using single quotes around your patters works well.

+	Pattern: "[a-c]"
+	Result:  [a-c]

+You can escape quotes in the usual fashion:

+	Pattern: /"[a-b]/"
+	Result:  "a", "b", "c"

 ## Development

 ### Targets:
 - release: default target.
 Builds the main executable
-- debug:   Builds with debug information and test coverage enabled
+- debug:   Builds the main executable with debug information and test coverage enabled
-- test:    Builds with debug information and test coverage enabled.
+- test:    Builds the main executable with debug information and test coverage enabled.
 Builds and runs the unit tests.
 - report:  Creates a test coverage report